Israel Elejalde

-Israel Elejalde (born 1973) is a Spanish actor as well as a theatre director.
+Israel Elejalde (born 10 December 1973) is a Spanish actor as well as a theatre director.
 Primarily a stage actor with television and film incursions, he had a breakthrough film performance with his role in the 2014 film Magical Girl, which earned him a nomination to the Goya Award for Best New Actor.

 Biography

-Born in 1973 in Villaverde, Madrid, Elejalde's stage debut took place at the Juan de Villanueva High School in Orcasitas.
-He earned a licentiate degree in Political Science while training as an actor at William Layton's lab.
+Born on 10 December 1973 in Villaverde, Madrid, Elejalde's stage debut took place at the Juan de Villanueva High School in Orcasitas.
+He studied political sciences at the Complutense University of Madrid.
+He earned his licentiate degree while training as an actor at William Layton's lab.
 He further trained at the Teatro de La Abadía under José Luis Gómez and studied stage direction at the RESAD.

 Some of his most important stage credits include those in Veraneantes, La función por hacer, and Misántropo.
 Primarily an actor, he also writes and directs.
 He was in a relationship with actress Bárbara Lennie, along with whom he performed in Magical Girl and different stage plays.